-Candidates shall be ranked alphabetically on the ballot, and voters shall mark at least one and at most seven.
+Candidates shall be ranked on the ballot in a random order and voters shall mark at least one and at most seven.
 In order to maintain gender equality in the VR Board, the candidate receiving the most votes shall receive the first seat on the Board.
 The next seat shall be awarded to the person of the opposite gender receiving the second-most votes, etc. This gender arrangement shall also apply to the ranking of alternates.
 The seven candidates who receive the most votes according to the above shall be deemed the duly elected principal Board members of VR for the next two years.
 The next three shall be deemed to be the three duly elected alternates to the VR Board for a period of one year.

 On the election of the Consultative Council: